ericposas/matter-character-gun-movement/README.md

 ## TODO

 ### general
+- get rid of 'jitter' when toggling crouched
 - incorporate additional platforms to jump on
-- get rid of immediate jump when pressing up key from crouch (when on a platform)
 - game works fine in an embedded html iframe

 ### items